Our seminars and customized trainings are now available in a live interactive online format.

 Practical Ideas and Strategies

-This seminar will focus on linking the classroom-proven method of Guided Reading with differentiated instruction to increase the success of your grades K-2 readers.
+This live online seminar will focus on linking the classroom-proven method of Guided Reading with differentiated instruction to increase the success of your grades K-2 readers.
 Experienced Guided Reading teacher and literacy trainer, Tiffany Aden, will provide you with outstanding strategies, methods and activities to help you better meet the wide range of needs in your classroom.
 These ready-to-use ideas will enable you to help all your students reach higher levels of reading success.

 You will gain insights as you see and hear demonstrations that model powerful methods.
 Discover and experience effective strategies, engaging activities and classroom proven ideas.
 Gain valuable approaches for strengthening your students' decoding and word reading, comprehension, vocabulary development, and fluency.